Insomnia was my enemy.

 Bach Remedies for Anxiety

-In addition to using different essential oils every night, I also periodically take Bach Flower remedies.
+In addition to using different essential oils every night, I’ve also periodically taken Bach Flower remedies.
 These are homeopathic essences made from flowers, and they are more gentle than regular homeopathy.
 What I especially like about flower remedies is that you don’t necessarily need to consult with a professional homeopath before taking them.

 If you make a mistake, it’s not big deal.
 These soothing remedies won’t hurt you, and very well might help.
 I’ve found great relief with Bach remedies, and I highly recommend them.